 7. Incorporate art into learning letters and sounds.

 I always try to integrate art and play into academic content.
 That is why I created these Alphabet Q-Tip Practice Sheets.
 Students will get a little letter practice while using Q-Tips to paint letters, and then they can do a little art on their own by filling in the corresponding object to the right.
+And it is great for building fine motor strength and coordination.

 Whenever I have an opportunity to allow my students to express their creativity while they are learning, I embrace it.
 I have found art activities like this also keep behavior problems to a minimum, when managed correctly.